 A HANDS-ON APPROACH – Packaging is an intimate affair at a brewery as small as ours.
 Every Lake of Bays beer you enjoy has been filled and hand-packed at our production facility in Baysville by local Baysvillians.
 The process requires a lot of elbow grease and painstaking attention to detail.

-STAPLES (473 mL) – Our year-round brands, Rock Cut Baysville Lager, Crosswind Pale Ale, Spark House Red Ale, and 10 Point India Pale Ale, are filled in 473 mL tall cans.
+STAPLES (473 mL) – Our year-round brands, Spark House Red Ale, Oxtongue IPA, Broken Axe American Pale Ale and Switchback Pilsner, are filled in 473 mL tall cans.
 For the beer geeks among us, our production line consists of a four-head fully automated can filler from Wild Goose Engineering in Colorado.
 This pumps out 30 cans per minute, but requires close attention from the operator.
 In particular, our production team keeps a peeled eye on the seamer, which rolls the lip of the end over the can.
 Any slight alignment issue can result in crunched cans and a big beery mess.